TSoli/TSoli.github.io/_posts/2023-10-29-state-space.md

 <!-- prettier-ignore -->
 ![ODE sketch](/images/simple_ode_sketch.jpg) _Sketching out a simple ODE_

+Unlike frequency/Laplace methods, state-space equations can be developed for non-linear systems and used to form the basis of non-linear control.
+Despite tihs, for this post I will focus on linear state-space equations since they are easier to begin with.

-A general ODE is of the form,
+A general linear ODE is of the form,

 $$
 \frac{d^nx}{dt^n} = a_0 + a_1 x + ... + a_{n - 1} \frac{d^{n-1}x}{dt^{n-1}}